Chaste/Chaste.github.io/site/content/docs/user-tutorials/CellBasedDemo.md

 #include "FakePetscSetup.hpp"

 ```

-Next, we define the test class which inherits from `AbstractCellBasedTestSuite`{.cpp}.
+Next, we define the test class which inherits from `AbstractCellBasedTestSuite`.
-We inherit from `AbstractCellBasedTestSuite`{.cpp} rather than `CxxTest::TestSuite`{.cpp} directly because
+We inherit from `AbstractCellBasedTestSuite` rather than `CxxTest::TestSuite` directly because
 this class sets up and destroys some singleton objects for us.
 Singletons are objects that we want to exist only
 once in each simulation and will be covered in detail in later tutorials.
-Since we are using `AbstractCellBasedTestSuite`{.cpp} the singleton `SimulationTime`{.cpp} is initialised to zero at the beginning of the test and destroyed at the end
+Since we are using `AbstractCellBasedTestSuite` the singleton `SimulationTime` is initialised to zero at the beginning of the test and destroyed at the end
-of the test; `RandomNumberGenerator`{.cpp} is re-seeded with zero at the beginning and destroyed at the end of the test;
+of the test; `RandomNumberGenerator` is re-seeded with zero at the beginning and destroyed at the end of the test;
-and `CellPropertyRegistry`{.cpp} (which stores `CellProperties`{.cpp}, you learn about these in a later tutorial
+and `CellPropertyRegistry` (which stores `CellProperties`, you learn about these in a later tutorial
 [wiki:UserTutorials/CreatingAndUsingANewCellProperty]) is cleared at the beginning of the test.
 This makes for cleaner code.